Clayfin and BRAC Bank win Most Impactful Digital Platform award from IBS Intelligence

 Implementation at the Bangladeshi Bank produced 100% digital transaction growth and 36% manual to digital conversion

-DUBAI, UAE, Jan.
-10, 2022 /PRNewswire/ -- Clayfin Technologies, a leading customer experience focused digital solutions provider for financial institutions, and BRAC Bank, have been awarded the 'Best Digital Channel/Platform Implementation Award - Most Impactful Platform' at IBSi Global FinTech Innovation Awards 2021.
+CHENNAI, India, Jan.
+11, 2022 /PRNewswire/ -- Clayfin Technologies, a leading customer experience focused digital solutions provider for financial institutions, and BRAC Bank, have been awarded the 'Best Digital Channel/Platform Implementation Award - Most Impactful Platform' at IBSi Global FinTech Innovation Awards 2021.

 The award has been given in recognition of the collaborative implementation of BRAC Bank's new digital platform called 'Astha'.
 Mobile Banking App 'Astha' comprises of a wide spectrum of digital services and engagement tools in retail banking.
 This is a prime example of digital infrastructure overhaul targeting superior customer experience, higher adoption rates and market impact.
 In less than a year of going live, Astha has made a significant impact adding 30% on digital customer growth, 100% in digital transaction volumes and 36% conversion from manual transactions to digital channel.